 2 Corresponding author Abstract

 This study investigated the possibility of gender differences in outcomes throughout the peer review process of American Fisheries Society (AFS) journals.
 For each manuscript submitted to four AFS journals between January 2003 and December 2010, we collated information regarding the gender and nationality of authors, gender of associate editor, gender of reviewers, reviewer recommendations, associate editor’s decision, and publication status of the manuscript.
 We used hierarchical linear modeling to test for differences in manuscript decision outcomes associated with author, reviewer, and associate editor gender.
-Gender differences were present at some but not every stage of the review process, and were not equally likely among the four journals.
+Gender differences were present at some but not every stage of the review process, and were not equal among the four journals.
 Although there was a small gender difference in decision outcomes, we found no evidence of bias in editors’ and reviewers’ recommendations.
 Our results support the conclusion that the current single-blind review system does not result in bias against female authors within AFS journals.

 Introduction

 Publication in peer review journals is one of the major avenues through which knowledge is disseminated in scientific communities.
 Peer reviewers and editors serve as the “gatekeepers” of science (Hojat et al. 2003; Bornmann, 2011) by influencing publication outcomes and the direction of future research.
 Peer reviewers strive to exercise impartial judgment to determine what information warrants publication, but objectivity may be hard to consistently achieve (Hojat et al. 2003; Duch et al. 2012; Heidari and Babor, 2013; DeVries et al. 2009; Aarssen 2012).
-This has the potential to be problematic in single-blind review models when authors are not anonymous and author characteristics may influence reviews (e.g., Blank 1991).
+Single-blind review models have the potential to be problematic when authors are not anonymous, and because author characteristics may influence reviews (e.g., Blank 1991).
 Indeed, given issues with reviewer (and editor) bias, some have gone so far as to suggest that peer review is a crude (Kassirer and Campion 1999) and flawed process (Smith 2006).

-Although female authors have become better represented in some sciences (e.g., Bhattacharyya and Shapiro 2000; Jagsi et al. 2006), males continue to dominate scientific fields and the publishing processes (Barres, 2006; Rapoport 2004; Ceci and Williams 2011; Shen 2013) and gender bias in peer-reviewed scientific journals remains a specific concern (Barres, 2006; Ceci and Williams 2011).
+Although female authors have been represented better in some sciences (e.g., Bhattacharyya and Shapiro 2000; Jagsi et al. 2006), males continue to dominate scientific fields and the publishing processes (Barres, 2006; Rapoport 2004; Ceci and Williams 2011; Shen 2013), and gender bias in peer-reviewed scientific journals remains a specific concern (Barres, 2006; Ceci and Williams 2011).
 Currently, women encounter or perceive stereotyping and discrimination in traditionally male-dominated fields (Lloyd 1990; Steele et al. 2002; Duch 2012; Kaminski and Geisler 2012; Knobloch-Westerwick et al. 2013; Shen 2013), leading many to promote changes to the review process to minimize the potential for bias.
-The peer review process warrants critical investigation to ensure that valuable research has an adequate opportunity to be published.
+The peer review process warrants critical investigation to ensure that valuable research from all genders has an adequate opportunity to be published.
 In this study we examine the potential for gender bias in the peer review process in a traditionally male-dominated field: fisheries.
-Below we review research on gender bias in the peer review process across multiple disciplines, and then describe a comprehensive investigation of the peer review process of the American Fisheries Society’s (AFS) editorial database.
+We review research on gender bias in the peer review process across multiple disciplines, and then describe a comprehensive investigation of the peer review process of the American Fisheries Society’s (AFS) editorial database.

 Research on Gender Differences and Gender Bias in the Peer Review Process